alfa-laboratory/YARCH/GUIDE.md

 # YARCH components

 ## Builder
-Responsible for the assembly of the module.
-It creates the necessary entities and shows dependencies.
+Builder is responsible for the assembly of the module.
+It creates all necessary entities and shows dependencies.

 ## DataFlow
 Description of objects for data transfer (DTO - Data Transfer Objects) within one use case (UseCase).
 Consists of: